-Lands owned by the applicant that are not included in the Draft Plan include an area of 8.87 hectares to the west where the stormwater management facility is proposed.
-The proposed stormwater management facility will service the needs of the east and west parcel as well as an area located to the north of the west parcel, identified as Block 44 of Registered Plan 397.
+Block 6 will contain the proposed stormwater management facility.
+The stormwater facility will service the needs of the east and west parcel as well as an area located to the north of the west parcel, identified as Block 44 of Registered Plan 397.
 The stormwater management pond will enhance the visual character of the surrounding area, acting as a water feature, while simultaneously meeting the stormwater needs of the proposed development.